Reading30 min read·Module 1High exam weight

 AssumeRoleWithSAML

-Purpose: Exchange SAML assertion for temporary credentials
+Purpose: Exchange a SAML assertion for temporary credentials

 Use Cases: